-This can cause a flicker effect: for a few seconds, the user can see the original page before it is replaced by the variation (in the case of an A / B test) or the custom page (in the case a personalization) when the Kameleoon script has fully loaded.
+This can cause flickering: for a few seconds, the user can see the original page before it is replaced by the variation (in the case of an experiment) or the custom page (in the case of a personalization) when the Kameleoon script has fully loaded.

 By default, all domains can load your Kameleoon script and access the data associated with your users (such as custom data), which can create a risk.
 If you want to allow access to Kameleoon only on a specific list of domains, enter them here.
 For each added domain, all subdomains will be included automatically.

-You can choose to host the application file yourself or let Kameleoon host it.
-Select the option that best suits you from the drop-down menu.
-Find out more
+You can choose to host the application file yourself or to let Kameleoon host it.
+Select the option that best suits you from the dropdown menu.
+Learn more.

-If you select “Yes”, you will be asked to enter the URL of your CDN.
+If you choose to self-host Kameleoon public resources (Yes in the drop-down), you will have to enter the URL of your CDN (Content Delivery Network).

 The detailed instructions on the page depend on the options you selected in Step 1.

-It is very important that this script is copied before any other tag, to load your variation as soon as possible and thus avoid the flicker effect.
+It’s very important that this script is copied before any other tag so as to load your variation as soon as possible and thus avoid the flickering effect.

-Kameleoon then makes sure that the script is present and that everything is in order.
+Kameleoon then ensures that the script is present and that everything is in order.
 The verification process takes a few seconds.

-If Kameleoon warns you that it could not detect the script, make sure that it is present on your website, otherwise the experiments created on Kameleoon will not be launched on your website.
-If the script is present and correctly integrated, then you can skip the verification step to validate the installation.
+If Kameleoon warns you that it could not detect the script, make sure that it’s present on your website or mobile app; otherwise, the experiments created on Kameleoon will not be launched on your website or mobile app.
+If the script is present and correctly integrated, then you can skip the verification step and validate the installation.

-For more information on installation tags, do not hesitate to consult the developer documentation section.
+For more information on installation tags, don’t hesitate to consult the developer documentation section.